Using Object Storage

 Follow the interactive prompts:

-- Enter a name for the remote (for example: s3_store).
+nto create a new remote. - Enter a name for the remote (for example: s3_store).

 - Select the storage provider (for example: s3).

-- Follow the prompts to provide authentication details (access key, secret key, endpoint, etc.) or to complete any provider-specific auth flow.
+- Follow the prompts to provide authentication details (access key, secret key, endpoint, and etc.) or to complete any provider-specific auth flow.

-- When configuration is complete, enter q to quit the wizard.
+- When configuration is complete, enter

 Usage